 Actually, you may want to start counting now.

 The Great Backyard Bird Count (GBBC) provides a free, fun, and educational opportunity for bird watchers of all ages.
 According to Audubon.org, taking part is quite simple.
-Between Feb.
-15 and Feb.
-18, 2019, potential participants are asked to:
+From February 12-15, 2021, participants are asked to keep their eyes peeled and:

 - Find a spot where you might see some birds